 - Kamen Rider Kiva: the Fangires all have true names in that fashion.
 Even the one-episode Monster of the Week have names like The Sincerity and Melancholy that the Twin Impostors Dream About, The Lady Portrait Torn in a Full Moon, The Clown Dances with a Turkey at a Fireplace and so on.

 - Virtually everyone and everything in Exalted.
-Some examples are: The Princess Magnificent With Lips of Coral and Robes of Black Feathers, the First and Forsaken Lion, Seven Devil Clever, Strength of Many, etc. All give a pretty good feel for the trope.
+Some examples are: the Princess Magnificent With Lips of Coral and Robes of Black Feathers, the First and Forsaken Lion, Seven Devil Clever, Strength of Many, etc. All give a pretty good feel for the trope.
+One might be inclined to think that this is because you are playing as divinely-empowered entities and the governments/organizations they form/unite under, but only in the Thousand Scales can something as mundane as being a member of the postal service get this treatment (you get a job as one of the Infallible Conveyors of Official Messages and Heartfelt Expressions, in case you are wondering).

 - Both Werewolf: The Apocalypse and The Forsaken make use of deed names, wherein a werewolf's name among the Garou/Uratha usually reflects what they've done or what they do.
 Some examples from Apocalypse include Evan Heals-the-Past and Mephi Faster-than-Death.

 - Africa, or Czechs among Cannibals from Jára Cimrman's Theatre, penned by Ladislav Smoljak and Zdeněk Svěrák, presents an extract from The Feathered Snake which is a play within a play.
 It's used to demonstrate why this play by fictional dramatist Cimrman would fail in Europe.
-This trope is played Up to Eleven and for various characters. note
+This trope is played Up to 11 and for various characters.note

 - "Jumped over the Fire and Burned Holes in his Moccasins" is the hero of the play.